How to get close to people? There are two main ways…

 Close relationships treat each other like family.
 Not like an enemy.

-TV is another distraction from one’s feelings.
-Just like Gianna and her cigarettes.
-We all cope somehow.
+TV is another distraction from one’s feelings (we all cope somehow).

 But in reality?

 The reality is that many of us aren’t even emotionally close to our children.